UWMRO/Focuser/docs/index.md

 These pages will describe the automated focusing system being developed by students in UW Astronomy Undergrad Engineering Group (AUEG).
 Assumtion is we are writing in python.

-## Here is a shortened list of steps to take, in order:
+## Here is a list of steps to take, in order:

 ### Focus math
 * Collect test data of previously-acquired focus images